 Things to consider before moving to a new school

 - How will your child cope with learning new rules and having to do things differently, or possibly having missed important work?
-Children who transfer schools after their exam subjects have been chosen in Year 9 may find that they can’t do the same subjects, or that the exam board and courses are different.
+Children who transfer schools after their exam subjects have been chosen in Year 9 are likely to find that they cannot do the same subjects, or that the exam board and courses are different.

 - If your child has brothers or sisters at the same school, transferring one child may affect the others.